BurakGur/daily-news/README.md

-# Ant Design example
+# Daily News with Ant Design & Next.js

-This example shows how to use Next.js along with [Ant Design of React](http://ant.design).
-This is intended to show the integration of this UI toolkit with the Framework.
+This example shows how to use **markdown** with basic blog system.

 ## Deploy your own